BizSmart Tool Kit

 BlogVault makes backing up a WordPress site a snap!
 Once you install the plugin, Blog Vault goes to work to back up your site immediately.
 And, you can check the validity of the backup by doing a test restore to make sure that your blog is restored perfectly.
 The only thing that Blog Vault doesn't save is backups of your blog from another service.
 In the backup process, Blog Vault records only the changes made to the site, which minimizes your site load, and it offers a list of backup versions from which to choose.
 You can also download individual files from specific days.
 Paid plans only.

 Bored hackers are just sitting around waiting to hack into the next website.
 I've had sites hacked and infected with malware and so I have a couple of WordPress security plugins installed.
 When my site was infected several years ago, I had to pay my hosting company to have the malware removed.
-I've since changed hosting companies and have one now (a2Hosting) that goes above and beyond in the security department.
-However, the company that I use for my site backup, BlogVault, recently offered a new anti-malware service, Malcare,that provides early malware detection and acts on it before any damage is done.
+The company that I use for my site backup, BlogVault, recently offered a new anti-malware service, Malcare,that provides early malware detection and acts on it before any damage is done.
 Best of all, it doesn't bog down your server in the process!
+Paid plans.

 I write pretty well, but after a certain period of time, I can no longer see the mistakes in my writing.
 That's why I purchased Grammarly to be my second set of eyes and ears.
 Grammarly catches punctuation, spelling, word usage and sentence construction mistakes.
 I highly encourage you to get a paid plan, as you need that to install the Grammarly app into Microsoft Word.
 If you get on their email list, you'll get notice of their periodic sales, which usually save you a great deal of money on your first year of service.Free and paid plans.